MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/introduction-to-directx-va.md

 For sample code used for decoding Windows media video format, see the Windows media sample drivers in the Windows Media Porting Kit.
 The Windows Media Porting Kit is used to convert audio and video to Windows media format.

 For support of Windows media format, the Windows Media Video Codec version 9 or higher must be used.
-Windows Media Video Codecs version 8 supplied with Windows XP do not support DirectX VA.

 For a display driver that uses the [deinterlacing DDI](deinterlacing-and-frame-rate-conversion.md), video content must be interlaced and properly marked as interlaced.
 The video mixing renderer (VMR) uses the VIDEOINFOHEADER2 structure in conjunction with the deinterlacing DDI to deinterlace and perform frame-rate conversion.
 For more information about the VIDEOINFOHEADER2 structure, see the Windows SDK documentation.